-6.3.
-Characters Not Allowed in IRIs
+6. Characters Not Allowed in IRIs

-This section provides a list of the groups of characters and code points that are allowed by LEIRI or HREF but are not allowed in IRIs or are allowed in IRIs only in the query part.
+This section provides a list of the groups of characters and code points that are allowed in some contexts but are not allowed in IRIs or are allowed in IRIs only in the query part.
 For each group of characters, advice on the usage of these characters is also given, concentrating on the reasons for why they are excluded from IRI use.